scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 XC-40 supercomputer that is comprised of 2,388 Intel Xeon "Haswell" processor nodes, 9,688 Intel Xeon Phi "Knight's Landing" (KNL) nodes and ranks 13 on the Top500 list.
 Figure :ref:`fig-topo` illustrates the targeted network topology.
 Data transfers from KSTAR and NERSC originate and end at their respective Data Transfer Node (DTN).
-DTNs are servers dedicated to performing data transfers.
+DTNs are servers dedicated to performing data transfers and are commonly used to transfer large file in and out of a network.
 As such, they feature large-bandwidth network interfaces, both for internal and external connections.
 Table :ref:`tab1` lists the hardware of the DTNs and Cori's compute nodes.
 100Gbit/s links connect both DTNs via the internet.
 At NERSC, the DTN is connected to Cori with dual 10 Gbit/s NICs.
-In Cori, the individual compute nodes are connected with a Cray Aries interconnect, peaking at
-> 45 TB/s [cori]_.
+In Cori, the individual compute nodes are connected with a Cray Aries interconnect, peaking at > 45 TB/s [cori]_.

 .. figure:: plots/delta_arch.png
    :align: center